ESA-EarthCODE/portal/pages/ecosystem.md

   <esa-card
     tag="Sponsorship"
     title="Network of Resources"
-    description="When using these platforms you may qualify for Network of Resources sponsorship." link="https://nor-discover.org/"
+    description="To cover the costs specific to each EarthCODE integrated platform, you can apply for Network of Resources (NoR) sponsorship.
+To learn more about eligibility criteria and requirements associated with NoR Sponsorship, please visit the NoR Sponsorship page." link="https://nor-discover.org/"
     action="Request"
   ></esa-card>